rashmi05pathak/PRML_Data_Contest/README.md

 # PRML_Data_Contest
-This code and report is as part of data contest organized by B. Ravindran sir as part of PRML course requirement the link of data contest: https://www.kaggle.com/competitions/prml-data-contest-jul-2021-rb-section
+This code and report is as part of data contest organized as part of PRML course requirement the link of data contest: https://www.kaggle.com/competitions/prml-data-contest-jul-2021-rb-section

 Data was provided seperately which was private.